|

-of The Non-Sovereign Princely and Ducal Houses and Families of Europe Volume - IV The Nobility of the Holy Roman Empire Encompasses and Lists the Imperial Nobility of Holy Roman Empire of the German Nation to the present day in Parts: I - II - III- IV - V
+of The Non-Sovereign Princely and Ducal Houses and Families of Europe Volume - IV The Nobility of the Holy Roman Empire Encompasses and Lists the Imperial Nobility of Holy Roman Empire of the German Nation Register of the Nobility of the

-the History and lists the Genealogy of the Royal Houses and Families of the World - 2012
+the History and lists the Genealogy of the Royal Houses and Families of the World - 2024 Encompasses

 and lists the Genealogy of The Gotha Higher Nobility of Europe to the present day - I-XVI Index of the Nobility